UMR-PASSAGES/metadata-extents/README.md

 ##Synopsis

 This is a python script that creates an ASC raster layer counting superpositions of rectangular extents defined by four coordinates.
+The input is a CSV with 4 columns for east, west, north and south coordinates of each extent.

 <img src="images/superposition.png" alt="Superposition of rectangles" width="400"/>

 The resulting ASC layer can be viewed in GIS software to produce this kind of maps :

 <img src="images/map_example.png" alt="Map example" width="400"/>

+You can then use asc_calculator to calculate differences between two asc files, to create an evolution map between 2 dates for example.

 ##Motivation